spdk/spdk.github.io/community.md

 [board](https://github.com/orgs/spdk/projects/1) prior to the meeting.
 If we are able to cover the posted topics before the end of the meeting we can use the time to discuss additional items.

-There are also Github issue review meetings that are held in each respective time zone on the week where there is no community meeting for that geo.
+There are also Github issue review meetings that are held on the following week of the community meeting.
 Note that bugs are tracked on the [SPDK GitHub issue tracker](https://github.com/spdk/spdk/issues).

 ## Euro-Friendly Conference Information